Culture & History, Festivals and Events

 Mexicans are passionate about their national sport.
 Surveys suggest that over 70% of Mexicans between the ages of 12 and 60 regularly watch soccer games on TV, making the sport a frequent topic of conversation here.
 With this in mind, here’s a primer on how the Mexican professional soccer leagues play-out through the year.

 Many local matches are shown on free-to-view broadcast channels, which include those of Televisa, TV Azteca and Imagen TV.
-But in recent years, a growing number of games are only available on cable or satellite TV systems.
-Fox Sports, for example, has the exclusive transmission rights to the home games of five first division teams.
-Televisa also shows selected games only on its cable channel.
+But in recent years, a growing number of games are only available on cable or satellite TV systems—primarily Fox and ESPN.
+Televisa also shows selected games only on its cable or streaming channel.

 Likewise, if you want to watch teams like Real Madrid, Barcelona or Manchester United —to name a few— you’ll need to have a cable or satellite television subscription.